-The ICM system uses two kinds of mobile applications (apps), one for patients and one for clinicians.
-Patients can download the patient app from their app store and install it on their personal mobile device.
-Alternatively, Boston Scientific can provide the patient app pre-installed on a mobile device.
-The clinic app is provided pre-installed on a mobile device.
+The ICM system uses two mobile applications (apps), one for patients and one for clinicians.
+Boston Scientific provides each of the apps pre-installed on a mobile device.
 This manual contains information regarding the use of the apps by clinicians.
 For specifications or other information about the mobile device on which the apps run, see the literature provided by the mobile device manufacturer.
 For instructions on how to use patient app features intended to be used by patients, see the myLUX Patient App for Insertable Cardiac Monitor Patient Handbook.